cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/widget-align.md

 ![percentage](widget-align/percentage.png)

 When inputting the margin value when opening alignment direction, Widget can use the pixel unit together with percentage unit according to various needs.
-For example, input `50%` on the `Left` direction that needs to align with the center line of the screen and input `20px` on the `Right` direction that needs to align with the borders of the screen; when calculating the position and size of the child node at last, all the margins will be positioned after being converted to pixcel distance according to the size of the parent node.
+For example, input `50%` on the `Left` direction that needs to align with the center of screen and input `20px` on the `Right` direction that needs to align with the right of screen; when calculating the position and size of the child node at last, all the margins will be positioned after being converted to pixel distance according to the size of the parent node.

 Making use of the percentage alignment distance, we can create UI elements that can zoom in/out infinitely according to the size of the screen.
-Exerting your imagination, fitting a thousand types of Android phones with one set of resources will be a piece of cake!
+Exerting your imagination, fitting a thousand types of phones with one set of resources will be a piece of cake!

 ## Update alignment and optimization strategies for every frame at runtime

 Widget component is generally used to locate the position of each element when the scene is initialized on the target device, but once the scene is initialized, we often do not need to use the Widget component for alignment.
 The `alignOnce` property is used to ensure that the Widget component only performs alignment and positioning at initialization, and no longer consumes time for alignment at runtime.

-If the `alignOnce` is selected, and the alignment is performed once when the component is initialized, the engine will automatically set the `enabled` property of the Widget component to `false` to disable the automatically update for subsequent every frame to avoid repeated positioning.
+If the alignment mode `alignOnce` is selected, and the alignment is performed once when the component is initialized, the engine will automatically set the `enabled` property of the Widget component to `false` to disable the automatically update for subsequent every frame.

-If you need real-time positioning at runtime, you need to manually disable the `alignOnce` (set to `false`).
+If you need to change at runtime, you need to manually set the alignment mode to `always`.
 Or when you need to update and align each frame at runtime, manually traverse the Widget that need to be aligned and set their `enabled` property to `true`.

 For scene with many UI elements, ensuring that the `alignOnce` option of the Widget component is enabled can greatly improve the running performance of the scene.